insanerest/Number-Guesser/README.md

 # Number-Guesser
-a munber guesser on penguinmod
+a nunber guesser on penguinmod

 Instructions